 The objectives of the Centre are to undertake research and knowledge exchange in:

-The Centre for Digital Heritage was established in 2012 to provide a focus for researchers from across the University of York with an interest in all fields of Digital Heritage, including data management, analysis and visualisation.
+The CDH was established in 2012 to provide a focus for researchers from across the University of York with an interest in all fields of digital heritage, including data management, analysis and visualisation.

 In 2013 the Centre received funding to develop a collaborative international research centre with partners in Aarhus, Leiden and Uppsala.
 From then, we have moved from strength to strength, including by welcoming Lund University to our network.